 Two weeks ago, the TABC allowed The Celt to reopen as a restaurant in downtown McKinney.
 But the most recent change to TABC guidelines now makes it easier for bar owners to open as a restaurant if they’re partnered with food trucks or offering wrapped food that boosts their food sales over Gov. Abbott’s 51 percent mark for reopening.

 The main difference now, Stan says, is that bar owners don’t need a full kitchen to open, which can cost about $30,000 for them to install.

 “It’s a step in the right direction,” he says.

-The Celt opened last weekend after meeting TABC’s early August guidelines, which allow some bars and breweries and wineries to open as restaurants if they met certain requirements.
-Those requirements included lowering their alcohol sales below 51 percent by using sales figures from April or projected ones.
+The Celt opened last weekend after meeting TABC’s early August guidelines.
+Those guidelines included lowering their alcohol sales below 51 percent by using sales figures from April or projected ones.
 A permanent food truck or onsite kitchen was also needed.

 In The Celt’s case, Stan says they have always had an onsite kitchen and a full menu.
 They simply weren’t hitting the majority food sales needed to remain open when Gov. Abbott shutdown bars in late June.
 A month later, they were able to submit a fairly brief business plan that changed their business model to include projected food sales exceeding the 51 percent of total sales mark.